-As of September 2022, there is 2.2 GW of distributed electricity generation in the South Wales licence area.
+As of September 2023, there is 2.2 GW of distributed electricity generation in the South Wales licence area.

 This equates to around 7% of the total distributed generation capacity in GB.
-The majority of this generation, totalling 1.5GW, is renewable or low carbon generation.
+The majority of this generation, totalling 1.5 GW, is renewable or low carbon generation.

-Distributed electricity generation capacity in the licence area has increased significantly in recent years, with over 50% having connected since 2015.
+Distributed electricity generation capacity in the licence area has increased significantly in recent years, with over 70% having connected in the last decade.

-Most of the generation capacity in the licence area consists of solar PV, fossil fuels and onshore wind.
-The licence area features significant onshore wind resource and high levels of solar irradiance.
+Most of the generation capacity in the licence area consists of solar PV, fossil fuel and onshore wind generation.

+The licence area has significant onshore wind resource and high levels of solar irradiance.